ogorton/dmscatter/README.md

 An example is provided in the "sample" directory.
-To run this example, move to the /sample/ directory directory and run:
+To run this example, move to the /sample/ directory and run:

     ../src/darkmatter.x < input.si28

 This computes the event rate spectra for a Si28 target.

+Two example python script for running multiple jobs with different settings can be found in the /python/ directory.
+For example, from within the /sample/ directory, try running:

+    python3 ../python/masscompare.py

 More extensive documentation can be found in the manual document.

 ### To-do: